 3) Goodbye to that pesky Canadian citizenship.
 Cruz has one potential roadblock to his candidacy: He was actually born in Canada.
 The Constitution doesn’t set that many restrictions on who can run for president.
 One just needs to be over the age of 35, have lived in the U.S. at least 14 years, and be a natural born citizen.
 What exactly is a natural born citizen?
 Good question.
 The constitution doesn’t define it.
 But the definitions include an individual born abroad to American parents.
 Cruz’s mother was from Delaware and so, under this definition, he would be qualified to run.
 Cruz has made a point of clarifying said qualification, and in August he even went so far as to renounce his Canadian citizenship after reportedly learning that he had dual citizenship.

 4) Oh yeah, and that trip to South Carolina.
 Seriously, this guy is racking up the frequent flyer miles.
-In early May, Cruz spoke at the Silver Elephant Dinner in South Carolina, the state that holds the first in the South.
+In early May, Cruz spoke at the Silver Elephant Dinner in South Carolina, the state that holds the first in the South primary.
 The annual fundraising dinner is hosted by the state Republican Party and has featured many big Republican names including Ronald Reagan.
-Cruz has hit the first three voting states in the presidential primary.
+Cruz has hit the first three voting states in the presidential primary in less than a year.
 Is there another way to interpret all that travel?

 5) His own language on the subject.
 The final indicator of Cruz’s intentions for political tea-leaf readers is his own purposely vague rhetoric on the matter.
 When asked by ABC News‘ Jonathan Karl if he was planning to run in 2016, Cruz gave a classically evasive response.
 “I’m not focused on the politics,” he said.
 “I’ve been in the Senate all of seven months.
 The last office I was elected to was student council.”
 Avoid direct answers is presidential politics 101.

 Go here to find out when “This Week” is on in your area.